-- When you have a question, ask it sooner rather than later. - Be prepared and plan your questions and comments in advance. - Be respectful but personable and communicate professionally. - Be open minded and ready to learn.
+- When you have a question, ask it sooner rather than later. - Be prepared and plan your questions and comments in advance.

+- Be respectful but personable and communicate professionally. - Be open minded and ready to learn.
 Avoid whining and complaining. - There is no such thing as a "stupid question."

-An interactive or media element has been excluded from this version of the text.
-You can view it online
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://ecampusontario.pressbooks.pub/studyprocaff2/?p=68#h5p-12